-Gargoyles are water management system of the CST Mumbai.
+Gargoyles are the water management system of the heritage building.
 See the various animals that form the gargoyles all around the facade.

-The most intriguing bit for me was on the base of the windows with 16 different types of turbans carved as bas reliefs.
+The most intriguing bit for me was the base of the windows with 16 different types of turbans carved as bas-reliefs.
 I can only guess that this was to represent the diversity of the native population.

 The toilets in the corner look like a chamber, it is only when the guide points to the pipe running along that you figure out that it is a toilet.